orgua/shepherd_v2_planning/docs/30_components_debugging/beaglebone_boot_pins.md

     - pin 45/46 show 106k to GND, 100k to 3v3
 - previous 1.x hw-revision shows diodes to these pins, but this seems sub-optimal. makes pins to input-only, but only fast-switching for rising-edges
 - shepherd-enable (p8-13) stays low during boot ⇾ perfect to disconnect board from power
-- behaviour of secondary pins (see table above)
+- behavior of secondary pins (see table above)
     - BOOT[0:3] stay low
     - BOOT[4] stays high
     - BOOT[5:7] high during boot (7.7) on sys with shepherd installed, stays high on fresh sys